LaurentTreguier/vscode-simple-icons/CONTRIBUTING.md

 Simply create a new SVG icon in the `source/*` direcories and add a file association in `icons.json`, and then start a debugging session.

 _Note : Prefer language ID's to file extensions when possible, as it can sometimes cover a lot of extensions.
-Powershell, for example, has 5 different file extensions that are all covered when simply using the `powershell` language ID._
+Powershell, for example, has 5 different file extensions that are all covered when simply using the `powershell` language ID.
+Whenever a language only has one possible extension, use both the language ID and the extension.
+The language ID will be used if for some reason the user decides to associate the language to a file with a different extension._

 The `generator.sh` script will automatically generate the `*-icons.json` files as well as minimalistic light icons from the normal versions.
 If the minimalistic icon can simply be a grey version of the simple icon, you don't need to make one.